Enabling entanglement distillation via optomechanics: Quantum Teleportation with the Concentrated State

-\textit{Quantum teleportation with the distilled state.---}It is of course, crucial to suggest both a method to verify the successful distillation of entanglement, as well as an application of the distilled state.
-In the following we will show how the teleportation of an arbitrary coherent state $\ket{\beta}$ by the distilled state can serve both purposes.
-Following the standard procedure \cite{BK}, we combine mode $\hat{a}_1$ with the coherent state to teleport into a balanced beam splitter.
-Subsequently, we measure the position (momentum) quadrature of the transmitted (reflected) beam.
-The unnormalized state after the joint $\{\bar{x}, \bar{p}\}$-measurements corresponds to
+For communication purposes, the ultimate application of entanglement concentration (and for that matter of entanglement distillation) is the enhancement of quantum teleportation fidelity.
+In the following we will show how the teleportation of an arbitrary coherent state $\ket{\beta}$ is enhanced by using our concentrated state.
+The full teleportation procedure is illustrated in Fig. \ref{teleportation}.
+First, state $\ket{\beta}$ is combined with mode $\hat{a}_1$ of the concentrated state $\hat{\rho}(q)_{12}$ into a balanced (50:50) beam splitter (BS).
+Subsequently, a measure of the position and momentum quadratures at the output ports of the BS are performed, resulting into outcomes $\bar{x}$ and $\bar{p}$ respectively.
+Lastly, to fully achieve the teleportation protocol, a displacement operation $D[\bar{x} + i\bar{p}]$ of the outcome state is realized.